 In the early stages, most patients still have a good understanding of their disease process and what’s going on, and they understand the decisions they face going forward.
 They typically will have more control in designating who will make medical decisions on their behalf and what those decisions might be.

 “It also gives us time to talk about some of the things that we can do to help people function better for longer,” Dr. Dale says.
 “I talk to people about staying active after diagnosis.
 That means having regular activities, whether it’s exercise or walking or enrolling in a balance and strength class, and also keeping their mind active.”

 What to Do if You’re Concerned About Alzheimer’s Disease

-If you have experienced any of the 10 early signs of Alzheimer’s and are concerned, talk to your primary care doctor.
-He or she can evaluate you and refer you to a specialist if needed.
+If you have experienced any of the early signs of Alzheimer’s and are concerned, talk to your primary care doctor, who can evaluate you and refer you to a specialist if needed.

 If you’re concerned because someone in your family is showing possible signs of Alzheimer’s, then it’s important to talk to your loved one about it.
 This can be difficult, Dr. Dale says, because people who experience these symptoms may be in denial and are likely frightened.
 But it’s important for you to speak with your family member openly and honestly, and for the individual to see a doctor for an evaluation as soon as possible.

 Concerned about Alzheimer’s?
 Talk to your doctor.
 Need a doctor?
 Find one near you.